Find a Service or Op Shop

-Cat owners have responded extremely well to our Snip ‘n’ Chip programme and we have seen over 1700 cats registered!
+Cat owners have responded extremely well to our free campaigns and we had over 1,700 cats register for our 2020 Snip ‘n’ Chip programme.

-We believe desexing is one of the key ways to improve animal welfare in New Zealand, and would like to thank the participating vets for their help.
+We believe desexing is one of the key ways to improve animal welfare in New Zealand, and would like to thank the participating vets in advance for their help with the campaign.

 What is desexing?

 There are many different words to describe this procedure (desexing, spaying, neutering, altering, castration, sterilisation etc.), but they all refer to the surgical removal of the animals’ reproductive system to prevent breeding (having babies).